Graduate Admission and Application Requirements

 It is recommended that you print this page and use it as a checklist as you complete each step.
 A complete application will include all documents presented on this page.
-It is solely the applicant's responsibility to ensure that all steps are completed accurately, that all documents are received by the university, and to send any additional information requested by the department or Office of Graduate Studies and Research upon request prior to the deadline specified above.
+It is solely the applicant's responsibility to ensure that all steps are completed accurately, that all documents are received by the university, and to send any additional information requested by the department or The Graduate School upon request prior to the deadline specified above.

-Your application will not be reviewed by the Department of Communication Disorders until the application is complete.
+Your application will not be reviewed by the Department of Communication Sciences and Disorders until the application is complete.
 Applications that are not completed by the deadline will not be considered for admission.

 APPLICATION MATERIALS SHOULD BE SUBMITTED AS FOLLOWS (NOTE THIS IS A TWO-STEP PROCESS):

-PART 1 – Apply to WKU Graduate Studies (all information in Part 1 is to be submitted to the graduate studies office, NOT the Communication Disorders Department.
-Once all of the application materials listed in Part 1 have been submitted to the graduate studies office they will forward to the CD Department for consideration for admission):
+PART 1 – Apply to WKU Graduate School (all information in Part 1 is to be submitted to the Graduate School, NOT the Communication Sciences and Disorders Department.
+Once all of the application materials listed in Part 1 have been submitted to the Graduate School they will forward to the CSD Department for consideration for admission):

 - OFFICIAL TRANSCRIPTS - Submit ALL official transcripts from all post-secondary institutions you have attended.
 This includes those courses that show as transfer credit on another transcript.
 You must send all transcripts from the institutions where you completed the coursework regardless of whether it appears on another transcript as transfer credit.
 Failure to do so will result in a delay in your application being complete and possibly not being considered for acceptance if all transcripts are not received by the deadline.
 Some institutions will take longer than others to issue transcripts, be sure to request them well before the deadline.
 If you have a foreign transcript you must adhere to the Graduate Studies requirements for a transcript evaluation which you will find by clicking here and then choosing International Degree Seeking.
 We require that you provide translation/transcription for all foreign transcripts.